sylvainbx/rust-book-fr/FRENCH/src/ch19-04-advanced-types.md

 ### Creating Type Synonyms with Type Aliases
 -->

-### Créer des synonymes de noms avec les alias de type
+### Créer des synonymes de types avec les alias de type

 <!--
 Along with the newtype pattern, Rust provides the ability to declare a *type